Shopify/kubeaudit/README.md

 -- [error] AutomountServiceAccountTokenTrueAndDefaultSA
    Message: Default service account with token mounted. automountServiceAccountToken should be set to 'false' or a non-default service account should be used.

--- [error] CapabilityNotDropped
+-- [error] CapabilityShouldDropAll
-   Message: Capability not dropped.
-Ideally, the capability drop list should include the single capability 'ALL' which drops all capabilities.
+   Message: Capabily not set to ALL.
+Ideally, you should drop ALL capabilities and add the specific ones you need to the add list.
    Metadata:
       Container: container
       Capability: AUDIT_WRITE